Call Us Today: 01702 910075

 Typical Boiler Faults

-Boilers are very hard-working appliances the older they get, the more prone to failure they are.
-Luckily boiler manufacturers have made the internal components easily interchangeable, so a qualified engineer can replace a faulty part when it fails.
+Boilers are very hard-working appliances.
+The older they get, the more prone to failure they are.
+Luckily boiler manufacturers have made the internal components easily interchangeable, so a qualified engineer can change a faulty part when it fails.

 Here are some common Boiler faults we come across when repairing boilers in Southend and the surrounding areas